kobus-v-schoor/dotgit/README.md

 compatible with the old ones, although it is easy to migrate to the new version's format.
 To do so, do the following:

-- Firstly, backup your current dotfiles repo in case something goes wrong
+1. Firstly, backup your current dotfiles repo in case something goes wrong
-- Next, inside your dotfiles repo, move the dotfiles folder to its new location by running `mv dotfiles tmp; mkdir dotfiles; mv tmp dotfiles/plain`.
+2. Next, do a hard restore using the old dotgit so that it copies all your files from your repo to your home folder using `dotgit.sh hard-restore`
-- You can leave your filelist as-is, the filelist syntax hasn't changed.
-You will need to delete your "cryptlist" file as this signals to dotgit that this is an old repo.
-Once the new version supports encryption it will not make use of a separate "cryptlist" file anyway, so there is no reason to keep it.
-Note that the encrypted files in your repo will be deleted once you run the new dotgit since it won't be able to find them in the filelist.
+3. Now, delete your old dotgit files inside your repo as well as your cryptlist (which signals to dotgit that you are using the old version) using `rm -rf dotfiles dmz cryptlist passwd`.
+Encrypted files are now specified using the new plugin syntax (check the usage example earlier in the readme), so add them to your original filelist using the new syntax.
-- With the new version of dotgit, run `dotgit update -v`.
-This will update the repo if necessary and will also fix the symlinks in your home folder.
+4. With the new version of dotgit, first run `dotgit init -v` and then run `dotgit update -v`.
+This will store the files from your home folder back in your repo in their new locations.
+If you have encrypted files this will also ask for your new encryption password
-- Commit the changes to your repo using either git or `dotgit commit`
+5. Commit the changes to your repo using either git or `dotgit commit`
-- Familiarize yourself with the new dotgit syntax which has changed slightly to better follow conventions commonly found on the command-line by reading through the help using `dotgit -h`
+6. Familiarize yourself with the new dotgit syntax which has changed slightly to better follow conventions commonly found on the command-line by reading through the help using `dotgit -h`